miquelindia90/MachineTranslationAPI/README.md

 ## Evaluating a Model

+Before anything, make sure that you have installed the corresponding python dependencies (explained in previous section step 0).
 To evaluate a trained machine translation model, follow these steps:

 1. Run the evaluation script: